Branden Frazier

-Branden Frazier (born July 23, 1992) is an American professional basketball player for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
+Branden Lee Herbert Frazier (born July 23, 1992) is an American professional basketball player for TSG GhostHawks of the P. League+.
 Frazier usually plays as a point guard.
-He played college basketball for the Fordham Rams, of which team his uncle, Najee Alim-Frazier, is now a member of the coaching staff.
+He played college basketball for the Fordham Rams.

 Professional career

 In September 2014, Frazier signed with Den Helder Kings of the Dutch Basketball League.
 He played with the team until Den Helder went bankrupt and was expelled from the DBL in December.

 In January 2015, Frazier signed with Kaposvári KK of the Hungarian NB I/A. Fraziers made his mark in league instantly by only playing half the season and making Eurobasket 2nd Team All-Hungarian and All import team during his first season.